feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

     y = y.map({0:1, 1:0})
     print(X.head())

-In the following output we see the top 5 rows of the dataset:
+In the following output, we see the top 5 rows of the dataset:

 .. code:: python